 - Master of Entertainment Industry Management (MEIM)

 - Master of Science in Information Security Policy & Management (MSISPM)

 - Master of Science in Public Policy and Management (MSPPM)

 Students pay tuition and fees to Allegheny College from their freshman through junior years.
-They pay tuition and fees to Carnegie Mellon for their graduate program, either three or four semesters beyond the completion of the junior year, depending upon program.
-Allegheny students also will be responsible for paying a maintenance fee to Allegheny while enrolled at Carnegie Mellon in their senior year.
+They pay tuition and fees to Carnegie Mellon University (CMU) for their graduate program, either three or four semesters beyond the completion of the junior year, depending upon the master’s program.
+Allegheny students also will be responsible for paying a maintenance fee to Allegheny while enrolled at CMU in their senior year.

-Students will receive both the bachelor’s and master’s degrees upon completion of their graduate program at Carnegie Mellon.
+Students will receive both the bachelor’s and master’s degrees upon completion of their graduate program at CMU.
 Allegheny College will count units taken during the master’s program toward the student’s bachelor’s degree according to its policies and procedures.
-The Heinz School will forward to Allegheny College transcripts and other necessary information on student academic performance.
+CMU will forward to Allegheny College transcripts and other necessary information on student academic performance.

 Allegheny College students are eligible for scholarship support from Allegheny College for their freshman through junior years.
-They will be eligible for scholarship support from the Heinz School for the length of their graduate program and can apply to any and all Heinz School scholarship funds for which they are eligible (based on program and the individual scholarship fund’s specific requirements).
+They will be eligible for scholarship support from the Heinz College for the length of their graduate program and can apply to any and all Heinz College scholarship funds for which they are eligible (based on program and the individual scholarship fund’s specific requirements).

 For additional information, please contact Professor Steven Onyeiwu.